EngineerKhan/AdvDBClass/README.md

 Inspired by the GitHub repo's relatively [successful experiment](https://github.com/EngineerKhan/Python-ML), I replicated the practice this fall.
 Quickly, it has started to grow and requires some organization.
 To help you navigate the repo more easily, I will keep updating it.

+**UPDATE 18 Nov: All 3 sections' results (until now) will be shared this week.
+Syllabus and the rest of the semester's class plans have been added.**

-**UPDATE 17 Oct: The mid-term submission and viva will be conducted next week (21 Oct onwards) as per our initial plan.**
+**UPDATE 17 Oct**: The mid-term submission and viva will be conducted next week (21 Oct onwards) as per our initial plan.

-**UPDATE 29 Sep: This week's notes are [uploaded](https://github.com/EngineerKhan/AdvDBClass/blob/main/Week5/Hybrid%20Search.md).**
+**UPDATE 29 Sep**: This week's notes are [uploaded](https://github.com/EngineerKhan/AdvDBClass/blob/main/Week5/Hybrid%20Search.md).

 ## Course Objective